branthale/blueteam/README.md

       Staging - most malware stages - a small program pulls down a bigger one

          Why are you downloading EXE?

+      On the box you think has malware

+        Sysinternals - tcpdump, process viewer, netstat, taskman (enable command line tab), powershell (view proccesses, named pipes, etc)

+        Get a PCAP - wireshark, tcpdump

+        Get a memdump of the system or process and put it into a SIFT workstation and run volitility (vol.py)

+     If you are hunting on individual boxes you are doing it wrong - centralize your logs

+       But my tool is broke?
+Figure something out - export pcaps, forward logs, something - you can't win monitoring indvidual machines

+     Build a story with your dections

+       Found a beacon?
+Cool!
+How did it get there?
+Who is it talking to?
+Any other systems doing a simlar thing?

+       Check for persistance - it might show you how all this happened.
+File in a user download or temp folder ?
+They clicked a link somewhere.

 ## Microsoft